makokaz/parallel-distributed-programming/00slurm/README.md

 -------------------

 ```
-$ srun -p p   -t 0:01:00 hostname
+$ srun -p big -t 0:01:00 hostname     # Intel Skylake
-$ srun -p v   -t 0:01:00 hostname
+$ srun -p knm -t 0:01:00 hostname     # Intel many core Knights Mill
-$ srun -p big -t 0:01:00 hostname
+$ srun -p p   -t 0:01:00 --gres gpu:1 hostname # NVIDIA P100
-$ srun -p knm -t 0:01:00 hostname
+$ srun -p v   -t 0:01:00 --gres gpu:1 hostname # NVIDIA V100
 ```

-Replace "hostname" part with a command you like to use.

-Each of these commands will submit the specified command (`hostname` in this case), waiting until a node becomes available on the specified partition.
+Each of these commands will submit the specified command (`hostname` in this case), waiting until a node becomes available on the specified partition (big, knm, p, or v).

+* Replace "hostname" part with a command you like to run.
+* `--gres gpu:1` is necessary when you use a GPU; in practice, you use it to submit a job to GPU partition (p or v)

 Run an interactive shell
 -------------------

 ```
-$ srun -p p   -t 0:01:00 --pty bash
-$ srun -p v   -t 0:01:00 --pty bash
 $ srun -p big -t 0:01:00 --pty bash
 $ srun -p knm -t 0:01:00 --pty bash
+$ srun -p p   -t 0:01:00 --pty --gres gpu:1 bash
+$ srun -p v   -t 0:01:00 --pty --gres gpu:1 bash
 ```

 You will see the shell prompt of a compute node.